You are going to have to sacrifice in life no matter what. Why let the thing you want your life to be, be the thing you sacrifice?

 At the time I bought my first house, I knew only what that book told me; so here are some tips it didn’t have that would have been helpful:

-Sticking an air mattress in the tiny half bedroom in the back for me, I filled the two bigger bedrooms in my first house (a single family home) with bunks to rent to others.
+Sticking an air mattress in the tiny half bedroom in the back for me, I filled the two bigger bedrooms in my first house (a single family home) with bunks to rent to pilots and flight attendants.
 I figured even if it only helped me pay the mortgage, it would be worth it.

 I had eight beds and, within a month, I had a waiting list ten deep.
 I raised my prices.
 Suddenly I was making three times as much as the mortgage payment and was living with cool people who were paying it for me.
 With that one purchase, I more than doubled my income after the mortgage was paid.